anikpuranik/Natural-Language-Processing/Toxic Comment Classification/README.md

 To maintain the security and interest of people for open discussion negative and abusive comments must not be published.
 To check and limit such tyoe of comments filtering process is used.

-This problem is Kaggle challenge:
+This problem is Kaggle challenge and dataset can be obtained from below:

 https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge